openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

    5. (Optional) If you want to compile and run the Image Classification sample to verify the OpenVINO™ toolkit installation, follow the next steps.

    a.
-Navigate to a directory that you have write access to and create a samples build directory.
+Navigate to a directory where you have write access and create a samples build directory.
 This example uses a directory named `build`:

    .. code-block:: sh

       mkdir build && cd build

    b.
-Build the Hello Classification Sample:
+Build the *Hello Classification* Sample:

    .. code-block:: sh